These documents explain how to register, configure, and develop your app so you can successfully use our products, APIs, and SDKs.

 When you register, we will generate a unique App ID for your app.
 You will use this a lot, since it must be included when making any calls to our APIs.
-All of our SDKs provide a way for you easily set this so it will automatically included with any API calls.
+All of our SDKs provide a way for you to easily set this so it will automatically be included with any API calls.

 This lets us know how your users access your app — for example, on a mobile device or a website.
 This allows us to show you platform-specific products and features later.

 Once you've registered your app, you can assign roles to anyone with a Developer Account who will be helping you with development.
 Roles allow you to control access to your app and its settings.
 When you assign a role to a user with a Developer Account, the user will receive an invitation which can be accepted or declined.
 To configure the roles, select Roles in the left navigation.
 For more details about each of the roles, see App Security.

 Modify app settings

 Modify app roles

 When you first register your app it will be set to development mode.
 Development mode limits app access to users who have a role on your app.
 You should do all of your development and testing while your app is in development mode.

 Any data generated while in development mode can only be seen by users who have a role on your app.
 However, once you switch your app to live mode, that data will be visible to anyone who is able to use your app.

 Since apps in development mode have access to all login permissions, features, and products, you should capture any screencasts for App Review while your app is in development mode.
 Note that Test Apps are always in development mode, so if your app is in live mode and you need to capture screencasts of new functionality, you don't have to switch it back to development mode.
 Instead, create a test app from your live app and use the test app when capturing screencasts, then include the test app ID in your submission details.